umeshwale/code-playarea/java/funcprog/predefinedFunctions/predicate/README.md

     The return type of a Lambda function (introduced in JDK 1.8) is a also functional interface.

     The Functional Interface PREDICATE is defined in the java.util.Function package.
-    It improves manageability of code, helps in unit-testing them separately, and contain some methods like:
+    It improves manageability of code, helps in unit-testing them separately, and contain some methods.

     - This is a functional interface and can therefore be used as the assignment target for a lambda expression or method reference.